 - What is our primary goal with this email campaign?

 - Who is our target audience, and what types of language, offers, and information do they care about?

 - Is the goal we have set measurable?
 If not, how will we determine the campaign’s success or failure?

 - What action do we want prospective clients to take upon viewing our email?

-- How long are we going to try this campaign before looking at results and reevaluating?
+- How long are we going to use this campaign before reevaluating it?

 The answers to these questions should help you determine the type of campaign that best suits your needs.